 There are many fruits that dogs can eat:

-- Blueberry: Blueberries are an excellent treat for your pup.
-They are rich in antioxidants.
+Blueberry: Blueberries are an excellent treat for your pup.
+Berries are rich in antioxidants.

 Can Dogs Have Seafood?

 Canned tuna: Tuna packed in water is okay for your dog, but avoid giving tuna packed in oil.
 Tuna is a good occasional snack.

 Salmon: Salmon is an excellent source of Omega 3s and proteins.

 Seaweed: Avoid letting your dog eat seaweed on the beach, but you can give them unsalted seaweed snacks that don’t have garlic or onion in them.

 Shrimp: Shrimp is a high cholesterol food, so it should only be given occasionally.

 Crab: Dogs can usually have small amounts of crab, but it can be an allergen, so you need to monitor your dog closely if you give him crab.